 exciting tactic to employ for fly fishing the riffles and shallow runs.

 I qualified for the England Rivers Team by fishing on the River Wharfe at Bolton Abbey and Burnsall, and I have fished many competitions there in the past.
 I spend many hours and days, fly fishing, teaching and guiding on the River Wharfe, so I would say that I know the river better than anyone and it is for this reason why I am in constant demand a fly fishing guide for the River Wharfe.
 If you require guided fly fishing on the River Wharfe, or just a few hours tuition, do please get in touch.

 Bolton Abbey Fishing

 At Bolton Abbey on the River Wharfe there are about 5 miles of double bank trout fishing and grayling fishing which deserves a special mention.
-Bolton Abbey is my favoured location for river fly fishing tuition, guiding, lessons and courses and a day here is always rewarding.
-The River Wharfe at Bolton Abbey is particularly suitable for the beginner and for instruction in river fly fishing, with well defined pools, relatively easy wading and good stocks of trout and grayling that respond to most methods of fly fishing.
+Bolton Abbey is my favoured location for river fly fishing tuition, guiding, lessons and courses, and a day here is always rewarding.
+The River Wharfe at Bolton Abbey is particularly suitable for instruction in river fly fishing, with well defined pools, relatively easy wading and good stocks of trout and grayling that respond to most methods of fly fishing.